-Visiting Frankfurt and the rest of Germany can be exciting, but sometimes it can be overwhelming or frustrating, especially if it is your first time in Europe.
-So here are a few tips that we hope will make your visit enjoyable, fun, and hopefully with fewer unpleasant surprises.
+If you have just moved to Frankfurt or anyplace else in Germany, this can be exciting, but sometimes it can be overwhelming or frustrating, especially if it is your first time in Europe.
+So here are a few tips that we think will help you out in your new home or if you are traveling here.

 * EMERGENCIES – 112 Easy way to remember: